yorkeyao/DataCV2024/README.md

 - Users assume all responsibility for their application of the data.

 ### Detection Model

+Unlike traditional challenges where the training set is fixed, allowing participants to optimize their model or algorithm, in our 'training set search' challenge, we keep the model or algorithm fixed and allow participants to optimize the training set.
+We fix our task model as RetinaNet, which is available on [mmdetection](https://github.com/open-mmlab/mmdetection/tree/main/configs/retinanet).

 ## Feedback and Help
 If you find any bugs please [open an issue](https://github.com/yorkeyao/datacv2024/issues/new).